 Balancer (BAL) is available on the following exchanges:

 Binance – Best for Australia, Canada, Singapore, UK and most of the world.
-USA residents are prohibited from purchasing BAL here.
+USA residents are prohibited from buying BAL.
 Use Discount Code: EE59L0QP for 10% cashback off all trading fees.

 Uphold Disclaimer: Assets available on Uphold are subject to region.
 All investments and trading are risky and may result in the loss of capital.
 Cryptoassets are largely unregulated and are therefore not subject to protection.